 There are 12 species of Bichirs in the Polypterus genus, all with similar characteristics.
 They have a slender snake-like body with multiple dorsal spines and fins.
-They also have visible nostrils with large paddle-shape pectoral fins which are occasionally used to move around.
+They also have visible nostrils with large paddle-shaped pectoral fins which are occasionally used to move around.

-To compensate for their bad eyesight, they have protruding nostrils that can be directed around to help them pinpoint the source of smell.
+To compensate for their bad eyesight, they have protruding nostrils that can be directed around to help them pinpoint the source of the smell.

 Whilst the difference between males and females is slim – females are usually larger in size while males have wider and thicker anal and dorsal fins.

-- The Ornate Bichir, also known as Polypterus ornatipinnis, has yellow pattern colorings on its back, body, fins and head.
+- The Ornate Bichir, also known as Polypterus ornatipinnis, has yellow pattern colorings on its back, body, fins, and head.
 Its base colorings can vary from dark brown to grey.
 This is one of the most popular and also one of the largest (24 inches in length).

 - The Delhezi Bichir, also known as Polypterus delhezi has grey coloration with green or yellow spots.
 Its coloration makes it very popular.

 - The Saddled Bichir, (Polypterus endlicheri) is one of the largest reaching up to 30 inches.
 This species has a lower jaw longer than the upper jaw, a characteristic that defines the different Polypterus species.
 They are whitish-yellow colored with dark vertical bands along the body.